RiotGames/cinq-scheduler-sqs/README.rst

 Description
 ===========

-This scheduler takes caree of the scheduling the actual SQS messaging and tracks the status of the jobs as workers are executing said jobs.
+This scheduler takes care of scheduling the actual SQS messaging and tracks the status of the jobs as workers are executing said jobs.